Portavion/brainz/1-projects/Coding Milestones/Python learning path and milestones.md

-Okay, let's break down learning paths and milestones for both Python and React.js.
-These are powerful technologies often used together (Python for the backend API, React for the frontend UI) but also independently.

-This plan assumes you're starting with some basic computer literacy.

-**Key Principles for Both Paths:**

-- **Consistency is Key:** Aim for regular study/practice sessions, even short ones, rather than infrequent long ones.
-- **Practice by Building:** Theory is important, but applying concepts by building small projects solidifies understanding.
-- **Use Version Control:** Learn Git early and use it for all your projects.
-Platforms like GitHub or GitLab are essential.
-- **Don't Get Stuck:** If you're blocked for too long, ask for help (Stack Overflow, Discord communities, forums).
-Sometimes just explaining the problem helps you solve it.
-- **Read Documentation:** Learning to read and understand official documentation is a crucial skill.
----
 ## Python Learning Path & Milestones
-Python is versatile.
-This path leans towards web development/backend, as it pairs naturally with React, but the fundamentals apply broadly.

-**Prerequisites:** None, besides basic computer skills.
 ### **Milestone 1: Python Fundamentals**
 - [ ] **Topics:**
     - [ ] Setting up your Python environment (Installation, IDE/Text Editor like VS Code).